-Obstructed windshields, cracked windshields, windshield replacement and other laws and regulations are different for every state.
+Cracked windshield laws and regulations are different in every state.
 Cracked windshield laws in Kansas prohibit driving vehicles where driver’s view of the road is obstructed.

 Can I drive with a cracked windshield in Kansas?